 TRY International Training and Research program for Young Dancers

-TRY is a new annual training and research program in contemporary dance and movement practices,
+TRY is a second year annual training and research program in contemporary dance and movement practices,

 TRY targets young international dancers aged 18 – 22 who have finished their high school studies and wish to dedicate themselves to a professional career as dancers, choreographers or performers.

-TRY wants to help young people to better understand their capacity to become independent and creative artists.
+TRY wants to help young people to better understand their capacity to become independent and creative artist.

 In order to meet the main challenges of today’s art scene, they need to study different technical styles, thus activating their creativity, discovering new tools of research but also learning to know themselves as human beings in a direct dialogue with the world today and with the future.

-TRY offers an intensive program of daily classes, movement and research labs and workshops with internationally renowned choreographers, teachers and independent artist coming from the fields of Improvisation, Composition, Conceptual dance, Flying Low technique, IntAct Method and with former dancers from companies such as: Rosas/Anne Teresa de Keersmaeker, Ultima Vez/Wim Vandekeybus and the Directors of La Faktoria Choreografic Center.
+TRY offers an intensive program of daily classes, movement and research labs and workshops with internationally renowned choreographers, teachers and independent artist coming from the fields of Improvisation, Composition, Conceptual dance, Puzzle work, Flying Low technique, IntAct Method and with former dancers and dancers from companies such as: Rosas/Anne Teresa de Keersmaeker, Ultima Vez/Wim Vandekeybus, Akram Khan company, Damien Jalet company, Jan Fabre company, and the Directors of La Faktoria Choreografic Center.
 All of them will contribute to the TRY program different approaches of their work.

 The educational path is developed over a year.